johnwcallahan/task-tracker/README.md

 `python task-tracker.py`

-Task-tracker will ask what you'd like to work on; type `new` if this is your first time.
+Task-tracker will ask what you'd like to work on; type `new` if this is your first time, otherwise type the name of an existing project.

 Follow the prompts to create a new project.
 As an example use case, say you have a reading goal you want to keep up with: